wakabibrian/100DaysOfCodeChallenge_Python/Day18/Day18.md

 # Day 18
-Today, I am learning "Turtle Graphics, Tuples, and Importing Modules"
+Today, I am learning "Turtle Graphics (Turtle Module), Tuples, and Importing Modules"

 Today I learn't;
-1.
+1. Understanding Turtle Graphics and How to use the Documentation